m-lab/etl-schema/views/README.md

 * `public-bigquery-user-project-level`

-  This role provides discuss@ group users with access to tables and views, ability to select measurement-lab project, create jobs within the web console & SDK, to save personal queries, and to export data.
+  This role provides discuss@measurementlab.net group users with access to tables and views, ability to select measurement-lab project, create jobs within the web console & SDK, to save personal queries, and to export data.
   This role is assigned to the discuss@ user in the project IAM settings, and automatically inhereited by all BigQuery tables (no production deployment step necessary).

   Role permissions include: